MaksimLisovoi/rsschool-cv/cv.md

 ### About:

 My name is Maxim.
 In 2020, I made the decision to become a front-end developer.
 And now I am finishing my studies at GoIt school on the Fullstack Js developer course.
-At the moment, my goal is to get a job as a Junior developer in a company, where I can consolidate my knowledge and gain experience.I already have experience working in a team as a team lead on 3 projects.
+At the moment, my goal is to get a job as a Junior developer in a company, where I can consolidate my knowledge and gain experience.
+I already have experience working in a team as a team lead on 3 projects.

 ### Contacts: